-

 Licenses Needed to Operate a Cannabis Business in Thailand

-With new restrictions in place, businesses need to obtain specific licenses and permits to legally operate a cannabis business in Thailand.
+With the new medical framework in place, businesses need to obtain specific licenses and permits to legally operate a cannabis business in Thailand.
 These include the following:

 Medical Cannabis Dispensary License